Keyboard module: Controlling your Keyboard in Python

 Learn how to use keyboard module in Python to take full control of your keyboard such as hooking global events, registering hotkeys, simulating key presses and releases and much more.

-· 5 min read · Updated jun 2022 · General Python Tutorials
+· 5 min read · Updated apr 2024 · General Python Tutorials

 Kickstart your coding journey with our Python Code Assistant.
 An AI-powered assistant that's always ready to help.
 Don't miss out!

-In this tutorial, you will learn how to use the keyboard module to control your computer keyboard in Python, this is of course useful for many tasks such as enabling us to automate various routine desktop tasks, building reinforcement learning agents, and much more.
+In this tutorial, you will learn how to use the keyboard module to control your computer keyboard in Python; this is, of course, useful for many tasks, such as enabling us to automate various routine desktop tasks, building reinforcement learning agents, and much more.

-Table of content:
+Table of contents:

 Related: How to Send Emails in Python.